 If you follow a low-FODMAP diet, avocados can be consumed in small quantities.
-According to Monash University, 1/8 avocado is still considered to be low-FODMAP.
-Personally, over time, I’ve been able to tolerate a little bit more, but everyone is a little different.
+Avocadoes contain mannitol, fructans and excess fructose.
+According to Monash University, ⅛ avocado is still considered to be low-FODMAP.
+Personally, over time, I've been able to tolerate a little bit more, but I'm still sensitive to fructans.

-Most guacamole is made with red onions and/or garlic, which makes it high-FODMAP.
-This recipe is so incredibly delicious, you’ll never miss them!
+Most guacamole is made with red onions and/or garlic, which adds to the FODMAP content.
+This recipe is so incredibly delicious, you'll never miss them!

 Making an AIP guacamole

-- Nice, ripe avocados!
-I’ve found that Hass avocados are the way to go.
+- Ripe avocados - I've found that Hass avocados are the way to go.
 They have a very smooth, creamy texture.